 In today’s plugged in world it is hard to find time alone.
 Even when we are the only person around, our smart phones and connected devices pull us into the larger society in a way that couldn’t even be imagined 10, 15 or 20 years ago.
 When we turn to our phones, we are not just disconnecting with the people around us, but also from ourselves.
 Makes one wonder if ‘smart’ phones have actually made us smarter.

-In an Open Space Sacred Place, nature provides the solitude, the bench provides the comfort and the journal provides a place to process our thoughts and express ourselves.
+In a Sacred Place, nature provides the solitude, the bench provides the comfort and the journal provides a place to process our thoughts and express ourselves.
 When these elements all come together, the moment can truly become a sacred experience.